9447-team-4/Soteria/infrastructure/telepresence/README.md

 # Establish a connection to the cluster (outbound traffic)
 Let telepresence connect:
 `telepresence connect`
 A session is now active and outbound connections will be routed to the cluster.
 I.e. your laptop is "inside" the cluster.
-Since we are using Minikube at this stage, run `minikube service --url gitea-charts-http -n gitea` to find the gitea server URL.
-The output and now this url is accessible.